 Affected: IC 8-1-2-42

 Sec.
-6. An electing utility shall submit the following basic accounting exhibits with its case-in-chief under the sponsorship of one (1) or more witnesses submitting prefiled, direct testimony in support of the utility's request for relief:
+6. As part of an electing utility’s case-in-chief, the following basic rate schedule shall be submitted in a presentation similar to the commission’s example schedules on the commission’s website for the applicable utility type, under the sponsorship of one (1) witness submitting prefiled direct testimony in support of an electing utility's request for relief:

 (1) Comparative financial statements including the following: